isomerpages/nlb-exhibitions/index.md

     - infopic:
           title: 'Mapping the World: Perspectives from Asian Cartography.'
           subtitle: null
-          description: "Showcasing rare historical maps, Mapping the World: Perspectives from Asian Cartography brings together different mapping traditions and worldviews, political and cultural spheres of influence, and the exchange of cartographic knowledge between civilisations across the world."
+          description: "Showcasing rare historical maps, <i>Mapping the World: Perspectives from Asian Cartography</i> brings together different mapping traditions and worldviews, political and cultural spheres of influence, and the exchange of cartographic knowledge between civilisations across the world."
           url: /exhibitions/current-exhibitions/mappingtheworld/
           image: /images/event-images/mappingtheworld/Homepage_exh-highlight_mappingtheworld.jpg
           alt: 'A photo of the Mapping the World exhibition'